saladtopfive/OTWnatas-walkthrough/natas15/solution.md

 This shows us the contents of the `username` variable, as before this will be helpfull in manipulating our `""` injection.

-## Trying basic SQL injection
+## 🧪 Trying basic SQL injection

-Let's try the same input as we did in the previous level:
+Let’s test a basic injection like in Natas14:

 ```
 INPUT:
 http://natas15.natas.labs.overthewire.org?username=password" OR "1&debug